< Iasius, son of Socos >

 Ilus also supposedly had a son named Phaenodamas (or Hippotes).
 [See Phaenodamas]

-Ilus is presumed to have married the daughter of King Wilusa, in addition to Eurydice.
+Ilus is thought to have succeeded to the throne as the son-in-law of King Wilusa, or to have usurped the throne.

 3.2 Expansion of territory

-Ilus was obliged to pay tribute to the Hittites, but he gained a powerful backing from them.
+Ilus was obliged to pay tribute to the Hittites, but he gained a powerful backer in the Hittites.

 Ilus attacked Tantalus, who lived near Mount Ida, and drove him out of his territory.